DCoAR: Deep Concept Injection into Unified Autoregressive Models for Personalized Text-to-Image Generation: Experiments

-\cref{fig:visualization_subject} illustrates some generated samples of our CoAR compared with two most related competitors, i.e., PersonalAR \cite{personalAR} and Proxy-Tuning \cite{wu2025proxytuning}.
-From the results, we observe that images generated by CoAR exhibit superior prompt fidelity.
-For instance, given the instruction ``wearing a black top hat and a monocle", neither PersonAR nor Proxy-Tuning successfully generates the ``monocle", whereas our CoAR does.
+\textbf{Qualitative Results of Subject-Driven Personalization.} \cref{fig:visualization_subject} illustrates some generated samples of our DCoAR compared with two most related competitors, i.e., PersonalAR \cite{personalAR} and Proxy-Tuning \cite{wu2025proxytuning}.
+From the results, we observe that images generated by DCoAR exhibit superior prompt fidelity.
+For instance, given the instruction ``wearing a black top hat and a monocle", neither PersonAR nor Proxy-Tuning successfully generates the ``monocle", whereas our DCoAR does.
 Moreover, our generated images better adhere to physical plausibility.
 In the second row of PersonAR, the generated vase and backpack are both floating, which is unrealistic, while such artifacts are absent in our results.
 More qualitative results are provided in the supplementary materials.